Cluster structures on braid varieties

 For Part (4), note that the cycles in the weave $\lind{\sigma_i\beta}$ can approach $v$ only from the right.
-If the cycle corresponding to the cluster variable $A_i$ has weight $w_i$ on the right incoming edge at $v$, then it has weight $\min(w_i,0)=0$ on the outgoing edge.
+If the cycle corresponding to the cluster variable $A_i$ has weight $w_i$ on the northeast edge at $v$, then it has weight $\min(w_i,0)=0$ on the south edge.
 By Equation \eqref{eq: def cluster}, see also Theorem \ref{thm: ind weave vars}, we have

 and therefore

 \end{proof}

 \begin{lemma} Let $\beta\in\Br^+_W$ be a positive braid word with $\delta(\sigma_i\beta)=\delta(\beta)$, $i\in\dynkin$, and $v\in\lind{\sigma_i\beta}$ the trivalent vertex for $\sigma_i$.
 Suppose that the cluster variables $A_{u}$ for the braid variety $X(\sigma_i\beta)$ are regular functions, $A_u\in \C[X(\sigma_i\beta)]$, $u \in\lind{\sigma_i\beta}$ trivalent vertices with $u\neq v$, and that the cluster variable $A_v$ associated to $v$ is invertible.
 Then all cluster variables for $X(\beta)$ are regular functions, and all cluster variables with nonzero weight at $v$ are invertible. \end{lemma}